Victoria Azarenka: 2010: Steady ranking

 Azarenka was seeded 14th at Wimbledon.
 She lost to eventual semifinalist Petra Kvitová in the third round.
 The defeat dropped Azarenka to world No. 18, as she was defending quarterfinal points from 2009.

 I don't know.
 I just don't like to look for excuses, you know, the lights, the fans, I don't know everything.
 To me, I'm just very disappointed with the way I played.

 — –Victoria Azarenka after her first round loss to Ana Ivanovic in Cincinnati.

-To begin the summer hard-court season, Azarenka competed in the Bank of the West Classic as a wild card and eighth seed.
-Azarenka defeated Maria Sharapova in the final, after defeating top seed Samantha Stosur in the semifinals, to win her first title since April 2009.
+To begin the summer hardcourt season, Azarenka competed in the Stanford Classic as a wildcard entrant and eighth seed.
+Azarenka defeated Sharapova in the final, after defeating top seed Samantha Stosur in the semifinals, to win her first title since April 2009.
 The win propelled Azarenka to world No. 12.
 Despite being the favourite to win the Mercury Insurance Open, Azarenka withdrew to recover from a right shoulder injury.

 Seeded ninth at the Western & Southern Open, Azarenka was stunned in the first round by world No. 62, Ana Ivanovic, despite serving for the match twice in the second set, and being within two points of victory on Ivanovic's serve; it was Azarenka's second defeat by Ivanovic in 2010.
 However, she won the doubles title, partnering with Maria Kirilenko, defeating Lisa Raymond and Rennae Stubbs.
 1 September 2010, daytime, at the US Open, losing 0–4 during her second round against Gisela Dulko, Azarenka collapsed on the court.
 There were concerns that the cause of the fall was heat-related.
 Azarenka was taken to a local hospital for treatment and was diagnosed with a concussion after hitting her head whilst warming up before the match during a sprint exercise.
 Azarenka won only seven Grand Slam matches for the entire year, matching her 2007 tally.

 At the Pan Pacific Open, she lost to Caroline Wozniacki in the semifinals in three sets.
 Azarenka re-entered the top 10 after this run.
 At the China Open, Azarenka retired in her second-round match to Timea Bacsinszky.
 At the Kremlin Cup Azarenka, as the second seed, defeated Maria Kirilenko in the final, coming back from 4–0 down in the second set to win her fifth career title.
 Azarenka's performance in Moscow qualified her for the year-end Tour Championships, where she was in the White Group as the eighth seed.
 In her first round-robin match, Azarenka lost to Vera Zvonareva, and then lost to Kim Clijsters in her second match.
 This assured that she did not qualify for the semifinals.
 In her final match of the tournament and season, she defeated Janković for the second year in a row.
 Azarenka ended the year as world No. 10, her second consecutive year-end top-10 finish.